KaidanIM/Kaidan/README.md

 Installation
 ------------

-On Debian do the following:
+On Linux do the following:

 Create a working directory